 They also asked a question about a man that came called in and was trying to sell all of his stocks etc. Then they asked what advice would I give him.
 There wasn't much background and unfortunately, I guess i asked too many questions.
 Was the man married?
 Children?
 I suggest that you just answer the question.

 - What would you do if someone called in and was trying to sell all of his stocks.
-View Answer
+1 Answer

-I applied through college or university and the process took 4 days – interviewed at Merrill Lynch in June 2008.
+I applied through college or university.
+The process took 4 days – interviewed at Merrill Lynch (Chicago, IL) in June 2008.

-interviewed at Merrill Lynch in October 2013.
+interviewed at Merrill Lynch (London, England (UK)) in October 2013.

 7 interviews ranging from Analyst to MD.
 Discussed motivation, prior deals and interesting investments.
 CF knowledge tested through a number of theoretical and practical case studies.
 A number of market sizing / brainteasers were also asked.
 Prior experience was thoroughly questioned.
 This included all aspects of financial analyses through professional experience but also wrt academic prior knowledge.